• Skip to primary navigation

 • Start by adding the cookie crust crumbles to the bottom of each jar.
 Press the crumb mixture down with the back of a spoon to form a crust.

-• Fill a Ziploc sandwich bag with cheesecake filling and cut one corner off, I suggest a small cut so you can control how much comes out (you can also use a piping bag).
+• Fill a Ziploc sandwich bag with cheesecake filling and cut one corner off.
 Squeeze the filling on top of the cookie crust crumbles.
-If you prefer to use a spoon for this step instead of the sandwich bag, that also works.
+(I suggest a small cut so you can control how much comes out, Or you can use a piping bag or even a spoon if you'd like a more handmade look!)

 • Add another layer of cheesecake filling.
-NOTE: your cheesecake filling may sink into the blueberry filling.
-Not a big deal.
+Your cheesecake filling may sink into the blueberry filling a bit, but don't worry about it.

-• Make sure to keep a ¼ inch space between the top of your strawberry filling to the top of the jar.
+• Leave a ¼-inch space between the top of your strawberry filling to the top of the jar.
 This allows room for the garnish to sink in when you put the lids on without oozing out the sides.

 • Sprinkle with crumbles and add 2 fresh blueberries and a strawberry slice for garnish.